Skip Ribbon Commands

 • Non-Federally Classified Roads: Those with speed limits over 35 mph get centerlines.

-• Roads with speed limits of 40 mph or higher also receive yellow reflectors (RPMs) on the centerline for enhanced visibility.
+• Roads with speed limits of 40 mph or higher also receive yellow reflectors (Raised Pavement Markers) on the centerline for enhanced visibility.

 The Striping Process

-For optimal nighttime visibility, we restripe all roads annually from May to October.
-The paint used contains reflective glass beads, making it highly visible when wet and under headlights.
-Striping is weather-dependent, requiring dry conditions and temperatures above 50°F, and the paint dries quickly, within 30 seconds to five minutes.
+For optimal nighttime visibility, the County restripes all roads annually from May to October, weather dependent.
+The paint used contains reflective glass beads, making it more visible when wet and under headlights.

 • Pay attention to signs on our trucks and cones on the road.